Johnburgman/NEAR-Calculator/README.md

 # A NEAR-calculator that obeys BODMAS

 This code is used to take an input of an expression as a string.
 It will then traverse through the whole string to solve the mathematical equation.
+Using the Infix-Potsfix Solution technique.

 The code will basically solve the basic arithmetic problems including:
-- addition
+- Addition
-- subtraction
+- Subtraction
-- multiplication
+- Multiplication
-- division
+- Division
-- power
+- Power

 It will solve this obeying the BODMAS rules.